Connectors

 Draws a connection that consists of a series of vertical or horizontal segments - the classic flowchart look.
 These constructor arguments are supported:

-OrthogonalConnectorOptions interface
+Interface OrthogonalConnectorOptions

-Property | Modifiers | Type | Description |
+| Name | Type | Description |

-alwaysRespectStubs? | boolean | (Optional) Defaults to true, meaning always draw a stub of the desired length, even when the source and target elements are very close together. | |
+alwaysRespectStubs? | boolean | Defaults to true, meaning always draw a stub of the desired length, even when the source and target elements are very close together. |

-cornerRadius? | number | (Optional) Optional curvature of the corners in the connector.
-Defaults to 0. | |
+cornerRadius? | number | Optional curvature of the corners in the connector.
+Defaults to 0. |

-loopbackRadius? | number | (Optional) For a loopback connection, the size of the loop. | |
+loopbackRadius? | number | For a loopback connection, the size of the loop. |

-midpoint? | number | (Optional) The point to use as the halfway point between the source and target.
-Defaults to 0.5. | |
+midpoint? | number | The point to use as the halfway point between the source and target.
+Defaults to 0.5. |

-slightlyWonky? | boolean | (Optional) If true, and a cornerRadius is set, the lines are drawn in such a way that they look slightly hand drawn.
-This effect was something we stumbled across, ie. a mistake, but it was charming in its own way so we decided to leave it in as an option. | |
+slightlyWonky? | boolean | If true, and a cornerRadius is set, the lines are drawn in such a way that they look slightly hand drawn.
+This effect was something we stumbled across, ie. a mistake, but it was charming in its own way so we decided to leave it in as an option. |

-stub? | number | (Optional) Optional number of pixels to travel from each endpoint before the connector's path commenced/after the path ends. | |
+stub? | number | Stub defines a number of pixels that the connector travels away from its element before the connector's actual path begins. |

-supportLegacyConnectorData? | boolean | (Optional) Defaults to false.
+supportLegacyConnectorData? | boolean | Defaults to false.
 Use this flag if you are migrating from 2.x to 5.x and you have connector data stored in the 2.x format that you wish to load. |

 Editing orthogonal paths